top of page

 Challenge Fifteen: Being able to cope with drawdowns

-Over the short term, the GK model doesn't differ much from Bengen, with some inevitable short-term drawdowns, as shown in our 1973 example below.
-This is no criticism of the GK model as there is a limit to what it can do in the short term (cutting expenditure not having much of a short-term impact when the markets are falling heavily).
+Over short timescales, the GK model outcomes don't differ significantly from Bengen, with some inevitable short-term drawdowns, as illustrated in our 1973 example below (a decline in the portfolio value of over 30% two years into retirement).
+This is not a criticism of the GK model, as there is a limit to what it can achieve in the short term (cutting expenditure has little short-term impact when markets are falling heavily).

 Guyton-Klinger does not necessarily protect the portfolio from short-term drawdowns.